-Borrowers are protected by consumer protection rules that allow them to walk away from any loan before it is issued.
+Borrowers are safeguarded under consumer protection laws that allow them to walk away from any loan before it is issued.
 However, once the loan is issued, they will not simply transfer the mortgage to a different lender.

 When Might You Consider Changing Mortgage Lenders?

-There are two common reasons for considering a switch: a better loan offer or a bad customer experience.
+There are two common reasons for considering a switch: a better home loan offer or a bad customer experience from your old lender.

 You Might Get A Better Deal

-Typically, the reason for a switch is that interest rates have changed, and a borrower wants to receive a rate lower than the lender offered after the pre-approval process was completed.
-But, it’s important to ensure you’re considering all the loan costs disclosed in the APR.
-By assessing all costs, you can determine if you will actually save money on your mortgage.
+Typically, the reason for a switch is that interest rates have changed, and a borrower wants to receive a rate lower than the original lender offered.
+But before moving ahead with lower mortgage rates, it’s important to ensure that you’re considering all the loan costs disclosed in the annual percentage rate (APR).
+By assessing all of the costs, you can determine if you’ll actually save money on your new mortgage.

-The home buying process isn’t always easy to navigate.
-Therefore, you should take the time to understand your rates and associated costs before closing on a mortgage.
-This will help avoid confusion down the road if you find a better mortgage rate or choose to refinance.
+The home buying process isn’t always easy to navigate, so you should take the time to understand your rates and associated costs before closing on a mortgage.
+This will help avoid any confusion down the road if you find a better mortgage rate or choose to refinance.

 You Are Dissatisfied With Your Customer Experience

-Another reason for changing mortgage lenders might include poor customer service.
-Poor customer service might include unnecessary or unexplained delays, unresponsiveness, lost documents, or too many changes in your contact within the lender’s organization.
+Another reason for changing your mortgage lender might include poor customer service.
+Poor customer service might cause unnecessary or unexplained delays, unresponsiveness, lost documents or too many changes in your contact within the lender’s organization.

-Before changing lenders, you must get pre-approved by your new lender.
-The process is relatively quick and is usually completed before the offer is made.
-If you already have a mortgage, you will have gone through the pre-approval process at least once before.
-You will need to repeat the pre-approval process if you decide to change lenders.
+Before changing lenders, you must get your mortgage preapproved by your new lender.
+This step is relatively quick and is usually completed before the offer is made.
+If you already have a mortgage, you will have gone through a preapproval at least once before.
+You will need to repeat this process if you decide to change lenders.

-When shopping for a new mortgage lender, be transparent about the reasons for the change with your real estate agent and the sellers, who may become suspicious of your ability to get a mortgage if they don’t hear about the change from you.
-Additionally, provide a new pre-approval letter to your real estate agent if one is involved in your change of lenders.
+When looking for a new mortgage lender, be transparent about the reasons for the change with your real estate agent and the home seller.
+Sellers may become suspicious of your ability to get a mortgage if they don’t hear about the change from you directly.
+Additionally, provide a new preapproval letter to your real estate agent, if one is involved, in your change of lenders.

-Suppose you’re purchasing a home and are getting a new mortgage.
-In that case, the sellers of your home might similarly become alarmed if you’re switching from a conventional to an FHA loan because of the FHA’s stricter appraisal process.
-Ultimately, be transparent about your intentions and communicate early and often.
+The home seller might become alarmed if you’re switching from a conventional to an FHA loan because the Federal Housing Administration (FHA) has a stricter appraisal process.
+Ultimately, be transparent about your intentions to the sellers and communicate early and often.

 What Are The Disadvantages Of Changing Mortgage Lenders?

-There are always some risks inherent in any decision we make, and changing lenders are no different.
+There are always some inherent risks in any decision you make in the home buying process, and changing lenders is no different.

-The only real risk is that changing lenders after your offer has been accepted might make it difficult to close on time.
-If the sellers want to close quickly, any delay might jeopardize the sale, especially if the desire to switch comes late in the process.
+The only real risk when changing lenders after your offer has been accepted is that it might make it difficult to close on time.
+If the sellers want to close quickly, any delay might jeopardize the sale, especially if the desire to switch comes later in the process.

 A New Lender Means A New Credit Check